fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-manual-transactions.md

 1. Follow steps 1-4 from the instructions above
 1. Click on "Record in different currency?"
 1. Select the required currency
 1. Enter the foreign currency amount.
-The exchange rate will appear underneath
+The exchange rate will be displayed automatically or can be adjusted if necessary
 1. Complete the remaining details as in the standard instructions
 1. Click "Create" to save your transaction